Harris-Miller/node-eslint-config-harris/README.md

 This export bundles the default, and es6 features together with web globals.
 Intended for Babel projects to be compiled down to es5 for web

-1. `npm install --save-dev eslint-config-harrs`
+1. `npm install --save-dev eslint-config-harris`
 2. add `"extends": "eslint-config-harris/web-recommended" to your .eslintrc`

 ### eslint-config-harris/node-recommended